This blog was published on 06/22/2023. Last updated 04/07/2025.

 - Allergy to new types of soap, shower gel, shampoos, deodorants or lotions; latex condoms or lubricant; or synthetic underwear material or washing powder

-If you have recently started using a new product, try eliminating it to see whether the rash goes away.
+If you’ve recently started using a new product, try eliminating it to see whether the rash goes away.
 If not, it could be caused by something more serious.

 Other causes of groin rash: